fs-feup/rslidar_sdk/README.md

 - libyaml-cpp-dev (already in dependencies script)

 ## 3 Build and Run

+Before running the sdk, make sure that the [connection with the LiDAR is established](./doc/connection_to_lidar.md).

 From the root of the AS repo (or wherever).